-Nintendo’s cardboard playset may not be the fanciest or most intricate kit around, but Labo does offer a series of easy — if time-devouring — exercises in construction and programming that kids will love, even if the games Nintendo includes aren’t amazing.
+Nintendo’s cardboard playset may not be the fanciest or most intricate kit around, but Labo does offer a series of easy and time-devouring exercises in construction and programming that kids will love — even if the games Nintendo includes aren’t amazing.
 Labo currently offers two sets.
-The variety kit features five projects, allowing your kids to make use of RC cars, a fishing rod, a house, a motorbike, and a piano.
+The variety kit features five projects that allow kids to make use of RC cars, a fishing rod, a house, a motorbike, and a piano.
 The robot kit gives users the means to build a mechanical backpack that tracks the movement of various limbs, which you can then use to maneuver a robot in an accompanying minigame.

-Here’s another kit that falls under the STEM umbrella: a 2-in-1 transformable, programmable robot from battery maker Tenergy.
-Designed for kids ages eight and older, it includes an ultrasonic sensor, a tracking sensor, the main control box, and more that are color-coded and labeled clearly.
-The kit creates a two or three-wheeled robot that can roam freely or track specific lines you create, or you can control it through Tenergy’s free ODEV Explorer mobile app.
+Here’s another kit that falls under the STEM umbrella: A 2-in-1 transformable, programmable robot from battery maker Tenergy.
+Designed for kids ages 8 and older, it includes an ultrasonic sensor, a tracking sensor, the main control box, and more parts, all of which are are color-coded and labeled clearly.
+The kit creates a two- or three-wheeled robot that can roam freely, track specific lines you create, or be controlled through Tenergy’s free ODEV Explorer mobile app.

 Robolink Rokit Smart ($120)

-Here’s a STEM-focused kit for Arduino learners to build a programmable robot in 11 different forms: as a crab, a clapping monkey, a pirate ship, a gorilla, and more.
-It’s backed by an online tutorial with instructions on how to build the robot using each design, the programming basics using Arduino software, and even how to use the kit to build a robot for “sumo” one vs one competition.
+Here’s a STEM-focused kit for Arduino learners to build a programmable robot in 11 different forms, including a crab, a clapping monkey, a pirate ship, a gorilla, and more.
+It’s backed by an online tutorial with instructions on how to build the robot using each design, the programming basics using Arduino software, and details on how to use the kit to build a robot for “sumo” one-versus-one competition.

 According to Robolink, each design has a specific purpose: One can shoot rubber bands, one can detect edges, one follows lines, and so on.
 Batteries aren’t included in the kit, but you’ll find all the circuit boards, motors, and frames you need to build a cool, working robot.
 Robolink actually uses this kit at its Robotics Learning Center for kids in San Diego.

 By default, you can use this kit to create BuzzBot, or his faithful companion, MuttBot (but not both).
-But there are enough pieces in the kit to build whatever you want, as it includes 271 parts, one “brain,” six servos, and a battery.
+But there are enough pieces — 271 — in the kit to build whatever you want, including one “brain,” six servos, and a battery.
 You can purchase two additional servos if needed as a two-piece kit for $40, or a non-robotic animal companion for $50.